 RNLI lifejacket clinics

-The RNLI runs free lifejacket clinics where our trained volunteers will inspect your lifejacket and show you how to carry out your own checks.
+The RNLI runs free lifejacket clinics where our trained volunteers will show you how to carry out your own checks.
 To find out about a clinic near you, or to book a clinic for your club or group, register your interest below.